What is Invoice Factoring?

 The remaining $2,450 goes into a reserve account.
 Once XYZ’s customers pay their invoices, the factor releases their reserve minus any additional fees.

-What are the Advantages of Invoice Factoring?
+What are the Advantages of Factoring?

 Invoice factoring presents several advantages for small businesses.